 - The organisation observes the ERA-Net Plant Genomics / CAPS and Knowledge Based Bio-Economy (KBBE) research programmes

-- EPSO is a founding member of Global Plant Council and of the Initiative for Science in Europe (ISE) that fostered the creation of the European Research Council (ERC).
+- EPSO is a founding member of Global">Global Plant Council and of the Initiative for Science in Europe (ISE) that fostered the creation of the European Research Council (ERC).

 - EPSO is a major stakeholder of the European Technology Platform “Plants for the Future” (Plant ETP) and coordinated the strategic bioeconomy project of 9 ETPs resulting in a white paper.